What Is a Plantar Wart (Verruca)?

 - Pressure on the sole of the foot causes the wart to be pushed inward.
 A hard layer of skin may appear over the wart.

 Treatment may vary according to the type of plantar wart and patient needs.

-- Laser Therapy At Leonard Gentin and Associate Podiatrists, we use the Cutera Genisis Plus Laser, which is the premium podiatric laser for toes and feet.
+- Laser Therapy At Gentin Podiatry & Physiotherapy, we use the Cutera Genisis Plus Laser, which is the premium podiatric laser for toes and feet.
 Laser treatment burns closed (cauterizes) the tiny blood vessels.
 The wart tissue eventually dies, and the wart falls off.